About Beyond Akeela Teen Camp & Travel Program

 - Will you help me prepare my teen to go away this summer?We are committed to working together with parents to prepare their teenagers for a great experience with Beyond Akeela.
 Through our application process, we’ll get to know your child and your family really well.
 Once we’ve all decided that Beyond Akeela is a great fit for him or her, we will send lots of information about what to expect.
 We know that for most Beyond Akeela participants, this helps them feel less anxious about trying something new.
 We share descriptions of the itinerary and even lay out exactly how the arrival day plays out.
 We’ll even introduce him or her to another teenager who will be on the same trip, so they have a friend even before summer arrives!

 - What kind of contact will I have with the directors?The Beyond Akeela Director, who travels with the program at all times, will be your main point of contact throughout the summer.
 They will keep you updated regularly on your teen’s successes and partner with you when there are questions or concerns.
-Of course, Debbie and Eric Sasson, Camp Akeela’s on-site directors, are always available to speak with you should you have any questions or concerns.
+Of course, Debbie and Eric Sasson, Camp Akeela’s on-site directors in Vermont, are always available to speak with you should you have any questions or concerns.

 - How do you handle bullying?Bullying on Beyond Akeela is not acceptable.
 We work very hard to help everyone on the trip feel a strong connection to their new community.
 Part of that connection involves respect for themselves, their shared space and each other.
 If anyone ever feels that they are not being treated with respect and understanding, we dedicate all of our energies towards effectively resolving that situation.

-- How do you teach social skills on Beyond Akeela?Making friends, developing self-confidence, achieving independence, and treating others with kindness and compassion… these outcomes explicitly drive everything that happens on Beyond Akeela.
+- How do you teach social skills and life skills on Beyond Akeela?Making friends, developing self-confidence, achieving independence, and treating others with kindness and compassion… these outcomes explicitly drive everything that happens on Beyond Akeela.
 However, we also know that teens come on the journey to have fun — not for social skills training!
 Luckily, traveling with peers provided endless opportunities for real-life, in-the-moment social success.
 We work on social skills while campers are enjoying a program designed for teens.

 A focus on important life skills underlies every activity at camp.
-For example, meals are an opportunity for campers to develop their culinary skills, go grocery shopping, work within a budget and of course practice cooperation and teamwork.
+For example, meals are an opportunity for campers to develop their culinary skills, plan a menu, go grocery shopping, work within a budget and of course practice cooperation and teamwork.
 What really makes Beyond Akeela unique is that all activities are customized to support the specific social goals each campers.

 Because we know that every camper is different, we choose not to follow one specific social skills curriculum or therapeutic approach.
 Instead, conversations with parents and professionals throughout the application process allow us to tailor each camper’s experience with specific goals, strategies, coaching techniques and interventions.
 The end result is that campers take pride in their personal growth and social success at the end of the trip.